 - Make sure your exhaust system is free of leaks or holes, and that the tailpipe is easily accessible.

 - Make sure no gasoline, oil, or coolant is leaking from your vehicle.
 Check for bald tires or a temporary spare on the drive wheels.
-We cannot test a vehicle if any of these conditions exist.

 If you are unable to have your vehicle tested by the due date, you can request an extension online or call VEIP at 410-768-7000.